Football helmet: Recent designs

 In 2002, American football equipment manufacturer Riddell released a new design of helmet called the Revolution in response to a study of concussions.
 In addition, Riddell has recently come out with a new design of helmets, the Riddell Speed Flex.
 This helmet came out in 2014.
 This new helmet uses elements of Riddell's older helmets, the 360 and the Revolution, such as Side Impact Protection and All Points Quick Release face mask attachment system.

 Demand for a safer helmet prompted Schutt Sports to announce the arrival of a next generation helmet, the ION 4D, which included an integrated face guard.
-This new face guard design features shock absorbing "Energy Wedges" that reduce the force of impacts to the face guard.
+This new face guard design features shock-absorbing "Energy Wedges" that reduce the force of impacts to the face guard.
 College teams wearing the helmet include Air Force, Penn State and Virginia.
 Schutt has also distinguished between their varsity helmets and youth helmets.
 The varsity helmets from Schutt are made with polycarbonate, which is a very strong polymer designed to take bigger hits.
-The Schutt youth helmets are made from ABS, which is a lighter material, meant for kids who do not take as powerful of hits.
+The Schutt youth helmets are made from ABS, which is a lighter material, meant for children who do not take such powerful hits.

 The newest model Schutt has released is the Schutt F7.
 Schutt came out with the Schutt F7 in 2017 and it was released into the NFL in the same year.
 The F7 expands on F7 technologies such as TPU (thermoplastic urethane) cushioning and 3-Dimensional Tectonic Plate Technology.
 Schutt engineers improved the F7 LTD's shell design to boost performance and impact absorption in high-impact sections of the helmet.
 The helmet now incorporates Anti-Friction faceguard attachment points, as well.

 Recently, a brand new type of helmet has come into play.
 Vicis is a new company that is producing helmets that have a softer outer layer.
 The softer layer absorbs more energy from impacts.
 In addition, the inside of the helmet also has a foam-like substance that absorbs energy and improves comfort.

-In the summer of 2022, the NFL had offensive and defensive linemen, linebackers and tight ends wear a Guardian Cap, a protective cover worn on top of head. which dropped the number of concussions by more than 50%.
+In the summer of 2022, the National Football League had offensive and defensive linemen, linebackers and tight ends wear a Guardian Cap, a protective cover worn on top of head.
+Players who wore the Caps had more than 50% fewer concussions than players who did not.
+Starting in the 2024 season players are allowed to wear a Guardian Cap during games, though its use is not mandatory.